 |What's The Ground Like?|

 Palmerston Park is a great looking traditional ground, with a nice blend of new and old stands.
 On one side of the ground is the relatively new Galloway News (East) Stand.
 This smart looking, all seated single tier stand, is covered and runs the full length of the pitch.
 Opposite is the Dumfries & Galloway Grandstand, a classic looking small covered seated stand, that has a raised seated area.
 It only runs for around half the length of the pitch, straddling the half way line.
 There are small portions of terracing at the front of the stand and at either side.
 At one end is the Portland Drive Terrace.
 This is a fair sized terrace, that is partly covered (to the rear).
 The roof has a gable perched upon it, which features a traditional looking clock.
-The only downside to the stadium is the Terregles Street End, a small open terrace no longer used that has fallen into disrepair and looks a little shabby.
+The stadium has benefited recently with the re-opening of the Terregles Street End.
+This small open terrace had not been closed for some years, but after some repairs and safety work, it is now in use once again.
 The ground also has a striking set of floodlights.

 |Martin Buchan informs me; 'The club have drawn up plans to bring the ground up to the 6,000 capacity needed for SPL football.
 This would involve the building of a new stand at the Teregles End of the ground, which would be similar in design to the existing East Stand.
 The Portland Drive Terrace would also be made all seated.
 In addition the pitch would be extended to comply with the current rules for European matches'.|

 the relatively new Galloway News (East) Stand, which

 is shared with home supporters.
 Around half this stand